ITM 90A/B Graduation Project

 As such, please note that a Winter (ITM 90A) & Spring/Summer (ITM 90B) is not guaranteed and students should plan to complete any prerequisite courses accordingly.

-During the course intention process, students will only be required to enroll in ITM 90A* and the Registrar’s Office will process the enrollment for ITM 90B.
+During the course intention process for Full-Time Degree students, you will only be required to enroll in ITM 90A* and the Registrar’s Office will process the enrollment for ITM 90B.

 - Since some of the required courses are not offered every semester, it is each student's individual responsibility to manage their course planning to ensure all prerequisites are met.